joinsherpa/coding-challenge-fullstack/README.md

 npx nx run server:serve
 ```

+## Running into Issues

+If you have any issues with the above documentations, please contact us as soon as possible!

 ## Assessment

 Rather than focusing on the completeness of the challenge, here are some of the areas we care about: